| | Synopsis :

 the installation.
 DOS goes right away by default to the active primary

-- After the installation is complete and the system is rebooted,
+partition, which in this case is drive C: After the installation is complete and the system is rebooted,

 insert the Windows NT Workstation Setup CD-ROM,